prosekit/prosekit/packages/typedoc-plugin/README.md

 ## TODOs

+- [ ] Links to `references/core` Editor class are not correctly
-- `references/pm/transform` abstract Step class are not linked correctly
+- [ ] Links to `references/pm/transform` abstract Step class are not correctly
 - [ ] Move to a standalone package?